 He/she shall behave in such a way that a reasonable person would regard as respectful.

-He/she shall not act in a way which a reasonable person would regard as bullying or intimidatory.

 He/she shall not seek to improperly confer an advantage or disadvantage on any person.

 He/she shall use the resources of the Council in accordance with its requirements.